Buldožer: Post 2006

 Činč continued to work in his studio as studio musician and producer.
-In 2013, he recorded New-age album Časovne skice (Time Sketches) with guitarist and vocalist Severa Djugin.
+In 2013, he recorded new-age album Časovne skice (Time Sketches) with guitarist and vocalist Severa Djugin.
 In 2010s, Bele started the band Duhovi (The Ghosts), recording the 2018 album Duhovi bolje prošlosti (Ghosts of Better Past) with the group.

 In 2015, director Varja Močnik and journalist Igor Bašin made a documentary film about the band's debut album.
 During the same year, Ljubljana art gallery Photon and Kino Šiška Centre for Urban Culture organized an exhibit about Buldožer in order to mark the band's 40th anniversary.
 The exhibit was entitled Prepovedano plakatiranje: Zgodba o Buldožerju (Postering Prohibited: The Story of Buldožer), and was accompanied by a book edited by curator Miha Colner and featuring texts by Colner, Igor Bašin and Momčilo Rajin.

 Uroš Lovšin died on 19 July 2007.
 Janez Zmazek died on 18 February 2020.
 Marko Brecelj died on 4 February 2022.

 Influence and legacy

 What was it that Buldožer did on the album Pljuni istini u oči?
 It wasn't a direct political subversion, it was something much worse – or better.
 It was a programmatic album the idea of which was, from the first to the last groove, typical iconoclasm, complete disrespect for the values of the system.
 They made comedy out of everything they could think of.
-Although they were good musicians, they ironized the very form of rock, they ironized the themes, they ironized, after all, themsleves.
+Although they were good musicians, they ironized the very form of rock, they ironized the themes, they ironized, after all, themselves.
 And they were successful at doing that.

 Zagreb music critic Darko Glavan clumsily tried to inaugurate Buldožer as the forefathers of "wacky rock".
 He actually didn't have much choice, they were impossible to categorize as anything.
 Someone else wanted to proclaim them imitators of Frank Zappa, but that was simply impossible: Brecelj was crazier and more entertaining than any Zappa.

 With the album Pljuni istini u oči, Buldožer instantly became the second influential band in Yugoslavia: the first one was, of course, Bijelo Dugme.
 Back then it seemed that the impact of Bijelo Dugme was incomparably bigger.
 From today's perspective, we know that Buldožer made crucial impact on creativity of the [Yugoslav] scene.
 From Buldožer's ascendancy rose a number of bands that cherished the culture of authorship.
 Their album Pljuni istini u oči would have the biggest impact on participants of the [Yugoslav] new wave scene.